zenml-io/zenml/docs/book/component-guide/orchestrators/airflow.md

 Check out our docs on how to apply settings to your pipelines [here](../../how-to/use-configuration-files/runtime-configuration.md).

-For more information and a full list of configurable attributes of the Airflow orchestrator, check out the [API Docs](https://sdkdocs.zenml.io/latest/api\_docs/integration\_code\_docs/integrations-airflow/#zenml.integrations.airflow.orchestrators.airflow\_orchestrator.AirflowOrchestrator) .
+For more information and a full list of configurable attributes of the Airflow orchestrator, check out the [SDK Docs](https://sdkdocs.zenml.io/latest/api\_docs/integration\_code\_docs/integrations-airflow/#zenml.integrations.airflow.orchestrators.airflow\_orchestrator.AirflowOrchestrator) .

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>